PedroRodrigues527/PedroRodrigues527/README.md

 👋 Hi, I’m Pedro Rodrigues.
-I have expirience working FullStack with javascript (+ react) and also Laravel.
+I have experience working FullStack with javascript (+ react) and also Laravel.
 I've developed, numerous projects, using those languages.

 👀 I’m interested in developing emulators with C++ and Fullstack applications